nalsi/Info813/final.md

 During the past 30 years, there has been not only a great increase in the total number of 3-point goals made and the 3-point goal percentage, as shown in the illustration below.
-However, 3-point goal related variables are still highly different from other measurements.
+However, 3-point goal related variables are still highly different from other measurements, even during the past 10 years.

 ![](final_files/figure-markdown_strict/unnamed-chunk-26-1.png)

-Moreover, it seems that 2-point goal percentage, defensive rebound, and assist are the variables that are the most close to winning matches.
+Moreover, the pattern of measurements has been pretty consistent during the three decades.
+Moreover, 2-point goal percentage, defensive rebound, and assist are the variables that are the most close to winning matches.